qmacro/qmacro.github.io/_posts/2021-08-26-learning-by-rewriting.markdown

 Note that the `-r` option is supplied to `jq` to produce this raw output.

+**Determining the selection part 2 - with `fzf`**

 This is then passed to `fzf`, which is passed a few more options than we saw with Christian's script.
 Taking them one at a time:

 * `--reverse` - this is the same as Christian and is a layout option that causes the selection to be displayed from the top of the screen.
 * `--delimiter="\t"` - this tells `fzf` how the input fields are delimited, and as we're using a tab character to separate the name and login information, we need to tell `fzf` (using just spaces would give us issues with spaces in the values of the names).
-* `--with-nth=1` - this says "only use the value of the first field (number 1) in the selection list", where the fields are delimited as instructed (with the tab character here).
+* `--with-nth=1` - this says "only use the value of the first field in the selection list", where the fields are delimited as instructed (with the tab character here).
 This means that only the value of the "name" is presented, not the "login" (username and password) details.
 * `--select-1` - this tells `fzf` that if there's only one item in the selection anyway, just automatically select it and don't show any selection dialogue.
 * `--exit-0` - this tells `fzf` to just end if there's nothing to select from at all (which would be the case if the invocation to `bw list items --search` returned nothing, i.e. an empty array).